 - Pros & Cons of Kroger Delivery

-In each section, you’ll find detailed information about Kroger Delivery including a step-by-step guide to placing your first order.
-By the end, it should be easy to decide whether or not the grocery delivery service is right for you.
+In each section below, you’ll find detailed information about Kroger Delivery including a step-by-step guide to placing your first order.
+By the end, it should be easy to decide whether or not this grocery delivery service is right for you.

 What Is Kroger Delivery?

 Kroger Delivery lets you shop for groceries online and have them delivered directly to your home for a fee ranging from $9.95 to $11.95, according to the company website.

 To see if Kroger Delivery is available in your area, visit Kroger.com and enter your ZIP code.

 How Does Kroger Delivery Work?

-Kroger Delivery works by sending your grocery list to a personal shopper with a third-party service who will pick up your items and deliver them to you.
+Kroger Delivery works by sending your grocery list to a Kroger associate (or a personal shopper from a third-party service) who will pick up your items and deliver them to you.

 Before you get started, make sure Kroger Delivery is available in your area.
 Once you’ve confirmed that it is, follow these steps to place your first order:

 1. Download the App or Create an Account Online

 You’ll need to download the Kroger app (iOS or Android) or create a free account online.
 To get started, you simply need to enter your name and email address and then create a password.
 If you have a Kroger Plus Card, be sure to enter your account number or alternate ID as well.
-This will allow you to collect fuel points and take advantage of exclusive savings while shopping online.
+This will enable you to earn fuel points and take advantage of exclusive savings while shopping online.

 Once you’ve established an account through the website or app, you can use the same information to log in either way.

 2. Enter Your Location and Fill Your Shopping Cart

-Once you’re signed in, enter the ZIP code or address where you’ll want your items delivered.
+Once you’re signed in, enter the ZIP code or address where you want your items delivered.
 On the website, you can change your shopping method or delivery address using the tool at the top of the page near the search bar.
 In the app, you’ll see a banner across the bottom of your screen.